 The AARP’s ten-year study indicates that over 77% of individuals aged 50 and above prefer to continue living in their homes as they age.

 While this choice can simplify life for seniors, it introduces new challenges for the younger generation.
 One of the main challenges is managing the accumulation of belongings.
+On average, Americans possess around 300,000 items in their homes, and one in ten Americans rent external storage space for their excess belongings.

+Over the years, seniors accumulate many items that they might no longer use daily.
 These extra belongings can clutter the home, making it difficult for seniors to move around safely and potentially complicating any plans to downsize to a smaller living space.

 This situation highlights the importance of effective decluttering.
 And your caregivers must know how to declutter your client’s home.
+To help you with this, today we are sharing practical tips to enhance elderly care at home.

 When discussing decluttering with your client, emphasize these benefits: